Ayfri/PIXI-Extended/README.md

 # PIXI-utils
-A framework to help you develop with PIXI 2d games.
+A framework as a npm library to help you develop with PIXI 2d games.